holepunchto/hyperbee/README.md

 Otherwise, it's auto-acquired when you do the first `put` or `del` in a batch.

-If lock was somehow acquired, `flush` or `close` the batch so outside writes can be processed.

 #### `await batch.put(key, [value], [options])`

 Insert a key into a batch.